Join us for Sunday Worship

-Pastor Tamara received her Master of Divinity Degree from Fuller Theological Seminary, and for her first call followed God's leading to start a ministry that had not been done before-an RV Ministry.
-She became the ordained founder and director of Hope for Life Chapel; a unique RV Ministry in Huntington Beach where she lived and served for eight years.
+Pastor Tamara received her Master of Divinity Degree from Fuller Theological Seminary.
+God led her to start an RV Ministry--that had not been done before--where she lived and served for eight years.

 As Senior Pastor/Head of Staff, Tamara feels God has placed her where all of her life experiences are being utilized.
 She is passionate about helping others to discover who God is, why God created them and for what purpose.
 She then perpetuates this cycle by encouraging them to do the same for others.
-She is thrilled for the opportunity to convey this mission through preaching God's word from the pulpit, through a deeper teaching of God's word in Bible Study, and through pastoral care walking alongside as a Shepherd prayerfully encouraging each person to walk closer to the Great Shepherd, Jesus, who is the Source of all human need.
+She is thrilled for the opportunity to convey this mission through preaching and teaching God's Word, As a Shepherd she prayerfully walks alongside encouraging each person to walk closer to the Great Shepherd, Jesus, who is the Source of all human need.

 I have been a member of Grace First Presbyterian Church in Long Beach for over 40 years, where I served as an ordained Deacon and Elder, serving as Clerk of Session.
 During the 1980’s I also worked there as Church Secretary and Business Manager.
 During the 1990’s I worked at the Los Ranchos Presbytery in Anaheim, CA, as the Administrative Assistant for Mission and Stewardship.